-I'm a second-year PhD student at the University of Rhode Island's Graduate School of Oceanography.
+I am a fourth-year Ph.D. student at the University of Rhode Island's Graduate School of Oceanography.
 In 2019 I graduated from Pacific Lutheran University with degrees in Chemistry (emphasis in Biochemistry, B.S.), Physics (B.A.), Mathematics (minor), and an American Chemical Society degree certification.
-Growing up near the ocean in the Pacific Northwest, I have always felt a connection to, and appreciation for the natural environment is the one of the sources of my deep passion for studying the oceans, atmosphere, and changing climate.
+Growing up near the ocean in the Pacific Northwest, I have always felt a connection to, and appreciation for, the natural environment.

 Science, not Silence